Webhook Events

 }Signature verification

-Every webhook delivery includes a txtly-signature header.
-Verify this signature to ensure the payload was sent by Txtly and has not been tampered with.
+The signature is an HMAC-SHA256 of the string {webhook-timestamp}.{rawBody} computed with the webhook's signing secret and encoded as Base64.
+Verify it to ensure the payload was sent by Txtly and has not been tampered with.

 Verification steps